 Secure Drupal hosting in Acquia Cloud

-To prevent common vectors of attack, Acquia Cloud is built to ensure that Drupal sites are hosted securely in accordance with best practices.
+To prevent common vectors of attack, Acquia Cloud is built to ensure that Drupal websites are hosted securely in accordance with best practices.
 Major points include the following:

 - The process owners of both the web server and the PHP server do not have write access to the web root.
 The PHP server can only write to a specific set of directories: the